Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 New advances in desalination technologies (ultra-high pressure reverse osmosis, minimal liquid discharge (MLD) and zero liquid discharge (ZLD), such as our modular BrineRefine, XtremeRO, and our SaltMaker family of evaporator crystallizers) can help economically reduce PFAS wastewater volume and concentrate PFAS to a level that was previously unreachable.
 These modular mobile water treatment units can also be deployed to a PFAS wastewater site for onsite treatment.
 Our article on how to manage brine disposal & treatment provides a summary of management options.

-Please feel free to contact Saltworks for a detailed review of your PFAS project, risk and opportunities, as well as options to manage the result brine residuals.
+Contact Saltworks for a detailed review of your PFAS project, risk and opportunities, as well as options to manage the result brine residuals.

 About Saltworks